RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 What we are observing is that when `add-username.js` is imported and run, this imports and modifies the `userProfile` object _and_ the modifications then **persist**.

+## ---

+We want _Embedded Modules_ to work the same way - and they do.

 ______

 ## Conclusion